dsa-ntc/southern-nh-dsa.github.io/README.md

 ## Adding and Editing Content

 All pages for this new website are contained in the `_pages` directory.
 There are several pages created as examples, here are the main ones:
-`404.md` -- Example 404 page which Jekyll will direct any page to if it doesn't otherwise exist, you can customize this further to your chapter's content.
+`404.md` -- Example 404 page which Jekyll will direct any page to if it doesn't otherwise exist, you can customize this further to your Chapter's content.
-`about.md` -- A quick about summary of your chapter, why the chapter was formed, how it ties in to the history of your area.
+`about.md` -- A quick about summary of your Chapter, why the Chapter was formed, how it ties in to the history of your area.
-`blog.md` -- Placeholder for a chapter blog or statements page (which can be renamed and updated as per your chapter's preference).
-An example of a blog post / chapter statement (contained in `_posts/2021-09-20-ice-statement.md`) is provided to further illustrate how this page can be used to automatically group statements/blogs
+`blog.md` -- Placeholder for a Chapter blog or statements page (which can be renamed and updated as per your Chapter's preference).
+An example of a blog post / Chapter statement (contained in `_posts/2021-09-20-ice-statement.md`) is provided to further illustrate how this page can be used to automatically group statements/blogs
 `calendar.md` -- A page where you can embed or provide a calendar around events and actions your Chapter is participating in `get-involved.md` -- A page where you can provide additional instructions for potential memebers to join your Chapter.